peerylab/Disturbance_raster_maker/README.md

 # Disturbance_raster_maker
 Generate annual 30 m disturbance rasters for fire, fuels management, and drought for CA

-Updated June 2, 2025
+Updated October 21, 2025
 Contact: Anu Kramer (hakramer@wisc.edu)

 ## Purpose
 Generate annual 30 m disturbance rasters from input data (see the output section below for a complete breakdown of disturbance types and corresponding codes).
-We used this code to generate the data used in our manuscript “Mapping disturbance across California’s rapidly changing forests.”
+We used this code to generate the data used in our manuscript “Mapping disturbance across California’s rapidly changing National Forests.”

 ## Overall format